jimdigriz/debian-mssp4/README.md

 ## SecureBoot

-It is possible to get Debian booting with Secure Boot.
+It is possible to get Debian booting with SecureBoot.
 However, there are a number of constraints:

  * you use the [Linux Foundation Secure Boot System, `PreLoader.efi`](http://blog.hansenpartnership.com/linux-foundation-secure-boot-system-released/)
  * GRUB [cannot load modules](http://askubuntu.com/questions/642653/loopback-module-for-grub-with-secure-boot), so you need to generate a GRUB image with the modules you need built it